Force over Distance: Chapter 28

 //Did you just invite me to join the Science Team?//

-//Carter and McKay have requested to come through on the communications stones today.
+//Carter and McKay have requested to swap in on the stones today.
 Do some kind of feasibility assessment for dialing Destiny from the alpha site?//

 //Okay.
 You got it.//

 Young looked up at Wray.
-“Today is pretty short notice,” he said.
-“We need a few days.”
+“Today’s pretty short notice,” he said.
+“Tell them to try back in seventy-two hours.”

 Overwhelming astonishment blazed through his open link with Rush.
-In the control interface room, the scientist dropped the pen he’d been spinning through his fingers.
+In the CI room, the scientist dropped the pen he’d been spinning through his fingers.

-//She’s right about that.// The scientist’s projection was full of reluctance.
+//She’s right.// The scientist’s projection was full of reluctance.
 Absently, he watched Chloe retrieve his pen from beneath a console.

 “It’ll just be Carter and McKay?”
 Young asked.
 “Telford’s not coming?”